SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

 JVM Architecture Components:

 1. Class Loader: Loads .class files (bytecode) into main memory.
 The class containing the main() method is usually loaded first.
-It has three phases: loading, linking, and initialization.
+It has three phases,
+    - Loading : Class Loading is a three step process of: the JVM locating the binary representation of a class or interface (.class), deriving the class or interface from it, and loading that information into the JVM method area.
+    - Linking:
+        - Verification: Process of ensuring the class or interface is structurally correct.
+        - Preparation: Handles the initialization of static fields in a class to their default values.
+        - Resolution: Ensures that the JVM can locate and access the necessary classes and their members when they are used.
+    - Initialization: Final stage where the JVM executes the class's initialization method (the <clinit> method).
+This involves executing static initializers (static blocks) and assigning initial values to static variables.

 2. Runtime Memory/Data Area: The JVM defines various runtime data areas used during program execution.
 These include: